 Equality, Diversity & Inclusion

-At Bowker Vale, we are committed to ensuring equality of opportunity for all pupils, staff, parents and carers irrespective of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race and culture, religion or belief, sex, and sexual orientation.
+At Bowker Vale, we are committed to ensuring equality of opportunity for all pupils, staff, parents and carers irrespective of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race and culture, religion or belief, sex, and sexual orientation (the protected characteristics).

-In the Autumn Term 2022 we are forming a dedicated Equality, Diversity and Inclusion working group, to be made up of governors, pupils, staff and parents/carers.
+During 2022-23, we are forming a dedicated Equality, Diversity and Inclusion working group, to be made up of governors, pupils, staff and parents/carers.
 The EDI working group will meet termly to ensure EDI is embedded and developed throughout our school community.
-Please see our updates available on our School Blog and the school website.
+Please see our updates on our School Blog and below -

 The Equality Act 2010 requires schools to publish information to show how we are working to: